 The crucial role that performance management techniques play within an organization should never be underestimated.
 At the minimum, they help management hold team members accountable for their work and vice-versa.
 This is incredibly important within an organization where one department’s performance plays a vital role in the success or failure of a company.

-Organizations that rely on their teams to perform on a high-level need to track the success of every individual that’s a part of that team and heads that team.
+Organizations that rely on their teams to perform at a high-level need to track the success of every individual that’s a part of that team and heads that team.
 Sure, tracking the overall success of a team is important, but it can be difficult to understand where the weak links lie if performance isn’t tracked individually.
 This is where performance management techniques come into play.

 An organization needs to understand that every member of a team is working as productively as possible.
 This will usually involve some type of performance management technique that involves ensuring deadlines are met and time is being utilized in an efficient manner.
 In order to accomplish this, there needs to be some type of predetermined goals developed between team members and team leaders.

 These techniques are just as important for managers because they’re able to keep track of what everyone is doing.
 Without this ability, it becomes difficult to lose control of the reins, and things can quickly spiral out of control.

 In the old days of the corporate world, there would be someone standing over the shoulder of each employee to ensure they were doing their jobs at an efficient level.
 However, with the sheer size of an organization and changes to the way that jobs are conducted every day, this is nearly impossible to accomplish.

 The inception of the full-time remote worker into the corporate world is one of the biggest challenges that’s presented in performance management.
 Additionally, employees’ job descriptions have become so versatile and hinge on the daily tasks and projects that are put together that it can be hard to clearly define what efficient performance is.